-How You Self Talk To Yourself Can Silence Your Inner Critic
+How To Silence Your Inner Critic By Stop Talking To Yourself

-Just listen to your self talk, all you hear is constant internal chatter in your head, noisy and pointless, usually negative nonsense.
-It’s the usual babbling about mundane meaning nothing.
+Just listen to your inner voice, all you hear is constant internal chatter in your head, noisy and pointless, usually negative nonsense.
+It’s the usual babbling about mundane meaningless nothing.
 It distracts us from what we should be doing, those voices in your head.

-We constantly hear that song that never goes away, while constantly providing a narration which never turns off, even if you make a plea.
+We constantly hear a song that never goes away, while we babble a narration which never turns off, even if you make a plea.

-These are the consequences when having a noisy active creative mind.
+These are the consequences, when having a noisy active creative mind with no shut off valve.

 Once you actually listen to yourself, the content which is discharged from your internal dialogue, it’s often meaningless nonsense.